Church In Halifax – Explore Your 5 Best Options

 2.1 Introduction

 Also, the sword of Lieutenant Philip Eric Bent, a Canadian-British officer, is displayed in the church.
 He was killed in 1917.
-The building is a gathering place for various ceremonial events that unite and gather people.

 2.2 History